vhsdream/autocaliweb/README.md

 ---

-Thank you for using Autocaliweb!
+Thank you for using Autocaliweb-LXC!
 We hope you enjoy managing your eBook library with our tool.